Probing Chemical Enrichment in Extremely Metal-Poor Galaxies: Discussion

 \subsection{How to Estimate the Primordial He/H Ratio}

-The insights drawn from Fig.~\ref{fig:onezone} suggest that, to determine the primordial He/H from observational data, it is necessary to accurately measure the He/H ratio of galaxies before the gas fraction decreases to 0.6.
-As indicated by the black line in Fig.~\ref{fig:onezone}, the He/H ratio increases sharply as the gas fraction decreases to 0.6.
+The insights drawn from Figure~\ref{fig:onezone} suggest that, to determine the primordial He/H from observational data, it is necessary to accurately measure the He/H ratio of galaxies before the gas fraction decreases to 0.6.
+As indicated by the black line in Figure~\ref{fig:onezone}, the He/H ratio increases sharply as the gas fraction decreases to 0.6.
 Furthermore, in the current model, the O/H$\times10^5$ does not increase significantly because CCSNe do not effectively release oxygen at that age.
 By excluding galaxies with low gas fractions ($\zeta_\mathrm{gas}<0.6$) that exhibit high He/H ratios ($>0.09$), it may be possible to obtain a more robust relation to estimate primordial He abundance.

 To handle more realistic gas inflows, star formation histories, and outflows beyond the one-zone model, it is essential to perform simulations of EMPGs and dwarf galaxies with high mass resolution.
-However, conducting such simulations remains a significant challenge for future research.
+As shown in Figure~\ref{fig:SMS_onezone}, the He/H ratios observed in high-$z$ galaxies by \citet{Yanagisawa2024ApJ} can potentially be reproduced by the yields from SMSs.
+In particular, while the He/H value varies depending on the ratio between the gas mass in the box and the SMS mass, the slope remains unchanged.
+This suggests that using the yields from Model-N\&N-10\% might allow for the reproduction of both He/H and O/H $\times 10^5$.
+Applying the yields from Model-N\&N-10\% in cosmological hydrodynamic simulations to solve realistic gas dynamics is left for future work.
 In particular, such a simulation may answer the question of whether EMPGs are local analogs of the first galaxies.
-Additionally, it is anticipated that these simulations will extend to normal dwarf galaxies, providing an opportunity to validate the $\ts$ dependence of the He/H--O/H relationship, as derived from our one-zone model results.

 An obvious future task is to expand the dataset of He/H and O/H observations in galaxies with low metallicity and compare the fitting curves across different specific SFRs.
 This requires deep spectroscopic observations of many dwarf galaxies, including EMPGs.
 Information on the He/H--O/H relation of high-$z$ galaxies, as observed by JWST, is also important and will be the subject of future work.